VogelPapaFinn/SmallConfigs/README.md

 ### Usage

 The lib is simple to use and all of the functions are self-explanatory.
-Look at the DOCUMENTATION.md file for further information.
+Look at the documentation file for further information.

 ```
 $ config_file c("config.ini")